 - Place pins a few inches apart and add a couple more in between those.

 - Sew as close to the edge as you can.
-You may experience some puckering but that’s ok; just guide the fabric under the needle using a pin, so sew down the hem as slow as you can.
+Some puckering might occur but that’s ok.
+Guide the fabric under the needle using a pin, so sew down the hem as slow as you can.

-- Then press the hem and afterwards it should look free of puckering even with those tiny ones hidden in the back of your hem.
-If you use a fine fabric you won’t notice the puckering at all.
+- Press the hem and it should look free of puckering even with those tiny ones hidden in the back of your hem.
+If you use fine fabric you won’t notice the puckering at all.

 Making the waist tie

-- At this point the skirt is ready to wear, unless you want to add a little tie, same as I did for my daughter’ skirt.
-I did that as I made the skirt while she wasn’t around to try it on and I wasn’t sure it will fit well at the waist.
+- You’re done with the skirt at this point, the tie is an optional detail.
+I chose the tie as I made the skirt while my daughter wasn’t around to try it on and I wasn’t sure it will fit well at the waist.
 So I wanted to make sure that if it’s a bit large, the tie will keep it in place.
 And I took the right choice as the waistband was a bit too large.
 Plus the bow adds a dose of cuteness.

-- Then sew around side.
-Turn the fabric right side out and use a skewer stick or a pencil to push the pointy corner.
-Iron press and fold the raw edges in; press again and sew down as close to the edge as possible.
+- Sew around the side.
+Turn the fabric right side out and use a skewer or a pencil to push the pointy corner out.
+Press and fold the raw edges in; press again and sew down as close to the edge as possible.

 - Place the tie on the waistband, pointy end toward the back of the skirt and sew with 1/4″ allowance.
 Flip the tie towards the front of the skirt and sew again.

-- Tie the ties together and make a nice bow and you’re done!
+- Tie the ties and make a nice bow and you’re done!